abarriebee/Medical-Data-Visualizer/README.md

   * weight is more than the 97.5th percentile
 * Create a correlation matrix using the dataset.
 Plot the correlation matrix using seaborn's <kbd>heatmap()</kbd>.
 Mask the upper triangle.
 The chart should look like [examples/Figure_2.png](https://github.com/abarriebee/Medical-Data-Visualizer/blob/091ebc90d12d61f7a648208ea501b0b7e5f645f0/examples/Figure_2%20(1).png).

-Any time a variable is set to <kbd>None</kbd>, make sure to set it to the correct code.
+Any time a variable is set to <kbd>None</kbd>, we must make sure to set it to the correct code.

 Unit tests are written for you under [test_module.py](test_module.py).